 Las Vegas Farmers Markets

 It can be hard to find fresh produce and home baked goods in the middle of the desert, but it’s not impossible.
 The Las Vegas Farmers Market is the best place to find your fresh and local produce, homemade bread and other locally sourced nicknacks.
 The market is 2-3 times a week and appears in several locations, so you’re bound to find one near you, during your stay.

 Wed/Thur and every other Saturday

 Art Square & Arts District

 The arts district and Art Square are the coolest part of downtown.
-Art Square is a compound of various locally owned shops, galleries and restaurants.
-You can find everything from handmade clothing, hair stylists, and art galleries.
-If you want to support local and sustainable work here in Vegas this is the place for you.
+Art Square is a compound of various locally owned shops, galleries, and restaurants.
+You can find everything from handmade clothing, locally made salon products, and art galleries.
+If you want to support local and sustainable work here in Vegas, this is the place for you.
 There is even a Burlesque Hall of Fame!

 The Arts District is the overall area where you can find Art Square.
 Beyond the compound, there are some really funky thrift stores, with vintage Vegas signs, amazing coffee, craft beer halls, local home furnishings, and even more art.
 Stick to Main Street between Colorado and Cass street for the best finds.